w3f/Grants-Program/applications/dot_marketplace-phase2.md

 * **PTE:**  2
 * **Costs:**  8,325 USD

-The main deiverable for this milestone will be to migrate the existing application to substrate frame v2 and include the chat feature for communication between a customer and worker.
+The main deiverable for this milestone will be to migrate the existing application to substrate frame v2 and include the chat feature as a pallet for communication between a customer and a service provider to have a one-on-one conversation over the deliverables and timelines.
+The entire milestone covers the Rust/Substrate code implementation.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |